Fahad Mustafa: Cinema

 He made his film debut in 2014 in director Nabeel Qureshi's Na Maloom Afraad.
 It was declared a box office hit.
 In 2016, he starred in Anjum Shahzad's Mah e Mir and Qureshi's Actor in Law.
 Actor in Law did very well at the box office and received critical acclaim, winning Film of the Year Award in the 16th Lux Style Awards, where Mustafa also won the Best Actor Award for his role in the film.
 He then had a voice role in Sharmeen Obaid-Chinoy's animated film 3 Bahadur: The Revenge of Baba Balaam.
 In 2018, he starred in Nadeem Baig's Jawani Phir Nahi Ani 2 and Qureshi's Load Wedding; both of which released on same day, 22 August 2018.
+Mustafa will next star in Nabeel Qureshi's upcoming zombie thriller Zombeid, opposite Mehwish Hayat and Babar Ali.
+The film is scheduled for release on Eid al-Adha in 2026.